YIZHE12/DataScienceMakeEasy/deep learning/README.md

 For different grid flagging the same object, only keep the one with the highest IOU.

 Procedure of YOLO:
-1. Assume there are 19x19 grid, then each grid has the output as \[pc bx by bh bw] if there is one class
+1. Assume there are 19x19 grid, then each grid has the output as \[pc bx by bh bw] if there is one class.
+For more than one class, each class has its own \[pc bx by bh bw].

 2. Discard all boxes with pc<=0.6